 - You own a business or are a sole proprietor

 Keep in mind these are broad definitions of filing taxes.
 You can use tax preparation software to write off charitable donations, home office deductions, small-business depreciation, and more.

 If your situation falls outside of the above parameters, I recommend getting an accountant.

-Otherwise, I would try TurboTax or H&R Block.
+Otherwise, I would try H&R Block or TurboTax.
 You can get started with either for free if you have a basic return.
 I’ll review both these products in a future post so you can decide which is best for you.